eladmeidar/model_plus/index.markdown

 Here's the current usage instructions:

 Stubs out a new model.
-Pass the model name, either CamelCased or underscored, and an optional list of attribute pairs as arguments.
+Pass the model name, either CamelCased or under\_scored, and an optional list of attribute pairs as arguments.

-Attribute pairs are column\_name:sql_type arguments specifying the model's attributes.
-Timestamps are added by default, so you don't have to specify them by hand as 'created_at:datetime updated_at:datetime'.
+Attribute pairs are column\_name:sql\_type arguments specifying the model's attributes.
+Timestamps are added by default, so you don't have to specify them by hand as 'created\_at:datetime updated\_at:datetime'.

 You don't have to think up every attribute up front, but it helps to sketch out a few so you can start working with the model immediately.